-A combined practice management and legal-specific accounting system is a game changer for law office profitability, regulatory compliance, and peace-of-mind.
+A combined law practice management system and legal-specific accounting system is a game changer for law office profitability, regulatory compliance, and peace-of-mind.

 By Dr. Rick Kabra, Technology Specialist